samuelbartels21/envygeeks.io/source/_posts/2015-12-06-super-simple-breadcrumbs-in-jekyll-3-0.md

 ---
 url-id: f594d1fe
 id: 2c79dad6-0abf-42f7-96dd-c7960472b288
-title: "Super-simple breadcrumbs in Jekyll 3.0"
+title: Breadcrumbs in Jekyll 3.0+
-tags:
+tags: [jekyll, ruby]
-  - jekyll
-  - ruby
 ---

 More tips for Jekyll 3.0: Breadcrumbs.
-Over the years I've seen some overly complicated breadcrumb stuff for Jekyll, many of which do really complicated stuff for a trivial topic.
+Over the years I've seen some overly complicated breadcrumb plugins for Jekyll, lots which do complicated Ruby for a trivial topic.
 For Jekyll 3.0 lets show you how to do super simple breadcrumbs.

 <p class="code-file">
   _plugins/breadcrumbs.rb